yunitarp/ReasoningTrainDisruptionWithProlog/README.md

 4. Consult the "rules.pl", "partwholerelation.pl", and "bayesian_networkN" that you want to reason using the following command : consult('rules.pl').
 	consult('partholerelation.pl').
-	consult('bayesian_network1.pl') *for example if we want to reason the bayesian network 1.
+	consult('bayesian_network1.pl') *for example if we want to reason the bayesian network 1*.
-5. type "menu." on the Prolog interpreter*.
+5. type "menu." on the Prolog interpreter.
 6. The main menu will appear and just choose the menu number for query you want to answer.
 7. Here the list of disruptions' names :
 	- ac